 - Common Application: On the Member Page of the application you are asked, "Would you like your test scores

-scores considered along with the other application materials, select "Yes."
+- If you do want your scores considered along with the other application materials, select "Yes."

-If you

-choose to have your scores considered, your application will be incomplete and unable
+If you select this option, your application will be incomplete and unable to be reviewed

 - Goucher Video Application: The GVA does not have an option to submit test scores, so applicants are automatically enrolled in our test optional option.